Readings for Sociology 20033

 Barbara Ehrenreich wanted to see first-hand how people cope with poverty.
 She worked for several months as a poor person and wrote about what she learned in Nickel and Dimed.
 [This is 16 pages long but you don't need to read it super-carefully.]

-A fascinating experiment in Canada shows How panhandlers use free credit cards.
+[Optional] A fascinating experiment in Canada shows How panhandlers use free credit cards.

-Matthew Desmond, a Sociologist and recipient of a MacArthur "Genius" Fellowship, has a new book out entitled "Poverty, by America."
+Matthew Desmond, a Sociologist and recipient of a MacArthur "Genius" Fellowship, has a recent book out entitled "Poverty, by America."
 In this 3 page op-ed in the NY Times, Desmond contends that, when it comes to poverty, America is in a disgraced class of its own - but there are things we can do about it.

 Elizabeth Warren claimed that more people believe the moon landing was faked than believe that you can make it without a college degree.
 Rachel Cohen says we should change that and Stop Requiring College Degrees for Jobs that don't need them.